-Central Park is a nice open space with a splash pad and play equipment for children, a farmers market on Thursdays and Saturdays and the band stand holds various events including free yoga sessions.
+Central Park is a nice open space with a splash pad and play equipment for children.
+A farmers market is held on Thursdays and Saturdays and the band stand has various events including free yoga sessions.

-The Drake Community Library sometimes holds free exhibits that are free to go and look at and the Grinnell College Museum of Art is nearby.
+The Drake Community Library sometimes holds free exhibits that are free to go and look at.
+The Grinnell College Museum of Art is also nearby.

 10. Arbor Lake Park

 On my way out of Grinnell, heading back towards the I-80, I passed a sign for the Arbor Lake City Park so decided to swing in and check it out!
-You’ll find a large lake for fishing and canoeing, a walking/cycling trail, benches, a shelter with toilet facilities, 2 car parks, a playground, plenty of open spaces and drinking fountains!
+You’ll find: